America Family Law Center FAQs

 Since America Family Law Center is a nonprofit, does that mean its services are free?

 It is a common misconception that all services provided by a nonprofit are free.
-America Family Law Center, offers both free services and services that may require a fee.
-Similarly, a church may have a fee for some programs, such as the missionary program, while another program, such as the Praying for the Sick and Elderly program, is free.
-All public colleges and universities are nonprofit, but that doesn’t mean we all get free tuition.
-The National Football League (NFL) is a nonprofit, but that doesn’t mean we all get to go to football games for free.
+America Family Law Center operates a direct-payer model, which allows it to provide clients with much greater value for a nominal fee.
+Public colleges and universities are nonprofit, but they are not free.
+The National Football League (NFL) is a nonprofit, but we don’t get to attend football games for free.
 Call for more information, or see the Services Page.

 How do people find their way to contact America Family Law Center?